odkr/sucgi/README.rst

     m4 makefile.in >makefile

-Alternatively, configure the build yourself (see "Build Process" below).
+Alternatively, configure the build yourself (see "Building suCGI" below).

 ----